-Even today, men avoid female partners who are more ambitious or more highly educated than they are.
-This puts single women seeking a partner in a position where their professional behavior (including speaking up in meetings and working late) may influence how “desirable” they are perceived to be by potential male partners.
+Research shows that men avoid female partners who are more ambitious or more highly educated than they are.
+This puts single women in a position where their professional behavior (including speaking up in meetings and working late) may influence how “desirable” they are perceived to be by potential male partners.
 This paper explores the ways in which single women avoid sending “negative” signals to the marriage market.

 Single people seeking a partner are most likely to meet that partner within their professional network.
 However, research shows that heterosexual men prefer partners who are less professionally ambitious than they are which sets up an interesting tension within the workplace marriage market.

-Heterosexual men prefer partners who are less professionally ambitious than they are which sets up an interesting tension within the workplace marriage market.
+Heterosexual men prefer partners who are less professionally ambitious than they are, which sets up tension within the workplace marriage market.

 73% of single women said they had avoided at least one career-enhancing action for fear of appearing too ambitious.

-This behavior apparently continued in business school as unmarried female MBA students have lower class participation marks compared to their married female peers (with no difference apparent on other marks for exams or homework).
+This behavior apparently continued in business school, as unmarried female MBA students had lower class participation marks on average than their married female peers (with no apparent difference on other marks for exams or homework).

 Next, the authors tested whether single women’s reported preferences changed when they believed their answers would be seen by single men in particular.
 In another career class, the students were placed into small groups with either all men, all women, or a mix of both.
 The students were asked to make choices between three pairs of hypothetical jobs and told they would discuss their answers in the small groups.
 When in all-female groups, 68% of women reported that they would prefer a job with a higher salary that required more hours of work per week over a job that paid less and required fewer hours.
 However, when in groups with male peers, single women were 26% less likely to make that same choice.
 Additionally, in groups with more single men, single women were less likely to choose a more career-focused option.

-- Corporations – We see this discrepancy between true and admitted ambition is large part because we still operate in a society that expects men to achieve more than women.
+- Corporations – We see this discrepancy between true and admitted ambition in large part because we still operate in a society that expects men to achieve more than women.
 For single, heterosexual women to feel more comfortable being honest about their ambition, society’s expectations about her ambition must shift.
-Corporate policies around family leave that create equal opportunities for men and women to participate in family life may eventually contribute to changes in expectations about the roles that men and women play at work and at home, ultimately making a woman’s ambition less of an “undesirable” trait in the marriage market.
+Corporate policies around family leave that create equal opportunities for men and women to participate in family life may eventually contribute to changes in expecta